 “My Soul is Anchored in the Lord”: A Story of Marian Anderson and Florence Price

-View a selection of correspondence between world-renowned contralto Marian Anderson and symphonic composer Florence Price, reproduced from Marian Anderson's personal archive.
+View a selection of correspondence between world-renowned contralto Marian Anderson and composer Florence Price, reproduced from Marian Anderson's personal archive.

 calendar_month